 How to become a medical coder or biller in Idaho

 Medical billers and coders are not required to hold a certification in order to work in the state of Idaho but it is highly recommended.
 The medical billing and coding profession in Idaho and across the nation is regulated on the national level.
 Here is a link to more details about the national regulating bodies.
+Do not miss any information that we make available to you.
+We want you fully informed when you make any school choice or decisions.

 What is the process for becoming a certified coding and billing specialist in Idaho?